List of gods in the Investiture of the Gods

 The classic Chinese novel Investiture of the Gods (also commonly known as Fengshen Yanyi) contains a register of deities (封神榜).
-According to Fengshen Yanyi, Yuanshi Tianzun ("Primeval Lord of Heaven") bestows upon Jiang Ziya the Fengshen bang (Register of Deities), a list that empowers him to invest in the gods of heaven.
+According to Fengshen Yanyi, Yuanshi Tianzun ("Primeval Lord of Heaven") bestows upon Jiang Ziya the Fengshen bang (Register of Deities), a list that empowers him to appoint the gods of heaven.
 Through this power, he elevates the heroes of Zhou and some of their fallen enemies from Shang to heavenly rank, essentially making them gods.
 This act of deification serves as the central event and inspiration for the novel's title.
-In Chinese folk religion, the register of deities was left by the primordial goddess Nüwa.
+In some local folktales, the Register of Deities is said to have been left behind by the primordial goddess Nüwa.
 The register includes 365 gods among the Eight Divisions of Heaven.
 These figures, upon entering the Fengshen Bang, are granted godhood and are still worshipped in the Taoist pantheon of modern times.

 Background

-In Fenshen Yanyi, on Kunlun Mountain, in the Yuxu Palace, the leader of the Chen Sect, Yuanshi Tianzun, was forced to close the palace and stop teaching because his twelve disciples had become involved in the affairs of the mortal world.
-The ruler of heaven, Haotian Shangdi, had ordered the twelve heavenly generals to submit to him, but the Jie Sect refused, and so a war broke out between the two sects.

-At the same time, the Shang Dynasty was coming to an end, and the Zhou Dynasty was about to begin.
-This was a time of great change and upheaval, and the three religions, Chenjiao, Jiejiao, and Rendao, saw an opportunity to intervene and shape the course of history.
-The three religions agreed to a truce and came together to create a list of 365 gods.
-The gods were divided into eight divisions of Heavenly Court.
+In Fenshen Yanyi, at the Yuxu Palace on Kunlun Mountain, Yuanshi Tianzun suspended his teachings after realizing that his twelve disciples were destined to undergo mortal tribulations.
+At the same time, the Haotian God sought capable immortals to serve in the Heavenly Court, while the Shang dynasty was nearing its end and the Zhou dynasty was destined to replace it.
+In response, the Three Teachings, the Chan Sect, the Jie Sect, and the Human Way, compiled the Investiture of the Gods, appointing 365 deities to govern the Heavenly Court.
+These deities were organized into eight divisions: the Four Upper Divisions (Thunder, Fire, Plague, and the Constellations) and the Four Lower Divisions (the Host of Stars, the Three Mountains and Five Sacred Peaks, the Deities of Rain and Clouds, and the Gods of Good and Evil).

 When Jiang Ziya first arrived at Kunlun Mountain, Yuanshi Tianzun ordered the Old Man of the South Pole to hand over the Register of Deities to Jiang Ziya.
 He also bestowed upon him the Divine Whip and ordered him to build the Platform of Gods on Mount Qi and hang the List of Gods on the platform.